thipages/TS_Class/README.md

 ## TS_Class
-PHP Class Definition with defined named properties
+PHP Class Definition with String defined named properties
 ### Problem and solution
 * Regular OOP does not allow to access properties values by name without hard coding the name of the property (even with ArrayAccess interface in PHP).
 * There seems to be a need of a new class definition allowing to get instance properties values by name without ambiguity.